 Now you have all the information you need, let's get started with your application.

 In this blog, you will find out how to...

 Study the website of the universities you are interested in applying to.

 It’s likely that you’ve matured a lot since your undergraduate course, and what you want from a university is likely to have changed as a result.

 This is your chance to work out what matters to you, and weigh up your options.
 Look out for postgraduate communities, how universities are talked about on social media, and what the course covers.

 Make a list of what you want out of your postgraduate journey, and use the list to inform your research.
 If Covid-19 restrictions are still in place during your research, you can still get a great feel for universities from the comfort of your own home.
 Read our latest blog on how to research universities remotely.

 You can explore our postgraduate courses online, and find out what it's like to study here in our student blogs.

-Universities offer full-time and part-time courses, with some including an integrated placement year.
+Universities offer full-time and part-time courses, with some undergraduate degrees including an integrated placement year.